christophhagen/LibSignalProtocolSwift/README.md

 ### Local storage
 The Signal Protocol needs local storage for message keys, identities and other state information.
-You can provide this functionality by implementing the protocol `KeyStore`, which requires five delegates for the individual data stores:
+You can provide this functionality by implementing the protocol `KeyStore`, which requires four delegates for the individual data stores:

 - `IdentityKeyStore` for storing and retrieving identity keys
 - `PreKeyStore` for storing and retrieving pre keys
-- `SenderKeyStore` for storing and retrieving sender keys
 - `SessionStore` for storing and retrieving the sessions
 - `SignedPreKeyStore` for storing and retrieving signed pre keys

+#### Optional
+There is a feature for group updates, where only one administrator can send, and the others can only receive.
+If you want this functionality, then implement the `GroupKeyStore` protocol, with the additional delegate  `SenderKeyStore` for storing and retrieving sender keys.

+### Sample implementation

 You can have a look at the [test implementation](https://github.com/christophhagen/LibSignalProtocolSwift/tree/master/Tests/Test%20Implementation) for inspiration.